 Marcus has broad experience in serving international and domestic clients in cross-border transactions, prestige developments and complex environmental issues.

-Marcus is ranked in Band 1 by Chambers Europe and as a Leading individual by the Legal 500 within real estate.
-He is also recognized as one of the leading experts in Sweden in the area of real estate by international publications such as Who’s Who Legal.
+Marcus is ranked in Band 1 by Chambers Europe and Hall of Fame by the Legal 500 within real estate.
+Additionally, he is recognized as one of the leading experts in Sweden in the area of real estate by international publications such as Who’s Who Legal.

 Marcus Hedén’s experience includes advising: